Did you know that your blog writing style could be turning your visitors away?

 Writing articles to promote your business will draw traffic to your site, increase your subscribers, build strong inbound links and labels you as an expert.
 But knowing how to write successful articles that accomplishes all these things and keeps you from developing burnout can be a challenge for most writers.

-You’ve been told that writing articles will draw more traffic and subscribers to your website.
+You’ve been told that writing articles draws more traffic and subscribers to your website.

 So you start writing articles like crazy.

-But the truth is that your articles aren’t drawing in more traffic or subscribers, they take too long to write and frankly, you’re getting tired of writing them.
+But the truth is that your articles aren’t drawing in more traffic or subscribers because they take too long to write and frankly, you’re getting tired of writing them.

 See the difference?